Oceans of the World Music

 Lost Oceans CD

-Jelly Music contains most of the well liked music of his Lost Oceans release including Two Worlds, Hope, the title track Lost Oceans.
+Jelly Music contains many of the well liked music of John’s Lost Oceans release including Two Worlds, Hope and the title track Lost Oceans.

 Lost Oceans by John Huling evokes beautiful musical visions and imaginings from the space above and below the oceans of our world.
-From his “Oceans of the World Series”, heard at the Monterey Bay Aquarium in California and numerous other Aquariums around the world Huling’s music has been heard by millions of people.
+His “Oceans of the World Series”, was the first ever exhibit with music specially created by John for the Monterey Bay Aquarium in California and numerous other Aquariums around the world starting in 1986.
+Blue Canyons and Pacific Winds have been favorites for many, many years.
+Huling’s music has been heard by millions of people at dozens of various museums and exhibits around the world for more than 30 years..

 Lost Oceans includes Pan Flutes, Angelic Voices, Whales, Shorebirds and Gentle Ocean Waves that provide the listener with a relaxing musical odyssey.
 Huling’s strong sense of melody is enhanced even further with ocean surf and the plaintive call of seagulls.
 He uses choirs and strings as the background bed of sound.
 Pan flutes are supported by electric piano, assorted percussion, and acoustic guitar, to conjure up his impressionistic visions of the earth’s beautiful ocean waters.